Standards of Selection

 - 4. Copies of transcripts must be uploaded electronically as part of the application.
 In addition, for admitted students, official transcripts from each college or university attended must be mailed in sealed and signed envelopes, from the registrar or designated school records official, to the Admissions Office, Yale Divinity School, 409 Prospect Street, New Haven CT 06511-2167.

 - 5. Three letters of recommendation are required.
-Recommendation letters must be current and address the applicant’s potential for the degree program to which he or she is applying.
+Recommendation letters must be current and address the applicant’s potential for the degree program to which application is being made.
 Letters from Career Service dossiers will not be accepted.

-- 6. IELTS tests (Overall Band Score must be a minimum 7.0) are required for applicants from countries where English is not the primary language of instruction.
+- 6. IELTS tests (Band scores must be a minimum 7.0 in each area) are required for applicants from countries where English is not the primary language of instruction.
 Such applicants should register for the IELTS examination at the earliest opportunity, as scoring and processing take considerable time.
 Results must be received before January 15 for priority applications or February 1 for standard applications.
 IELTS scores may be submitted electronically.
 Scores from the TOEFL are not accepted.
 Note: Applicants who have received a degree from an institution (minimum of two full years of course work) where English is the language of instruction are exempt from this requirement.

 - 7. The Graduate Record Examination (GRE) is not required for application to any of the degree programs.